firepress-org/themes-content/112_readiness/content_copywriting/welcome-home.md

 So go for it and **take a moment to surf on your new website**!
 You will find these posts & pages:

-1. Your site is online
+1. Welcome in your digital home
 2. Focusing on pictures
 3. Services
 4. Contact